 Hawaii AJA Memorial Baseball League

-The Hawaii AJA Memorial Baseball League opens the season on Sunday, December 7, at 10 am followed by the traditional opening ceremony and the second game of the doubleheader will follow.
-The league will play a doubleheader each Sunday until March at Wong Stadium.
-The three team league consists of the defending champions Keaukaha Warriors managed by Bo Saiki with Keith Aoki and Dino Canda serving as coaches.
-Other teams are the Waiakea Pirates managed by Bryce Onaga with Rory Inouye serving as a coach and the Corsairs managed by Hito Oshiro assisted by coach Dennis Sagawa.
+The Hawaii AJA Memorial Baseball League will open the season in December 2015 with games at Wong Stadium.
+The three team league consists of the defending champions Keaukaha Warriors, the Waiakea Pirates and the Corsairs.
 The two top teams will battle for the overall league championship after the regular season.
-The champions augmented by top league players will represent the Hawaii AJA Memorial Baseball League at the State Championship Tournament in April 2015, hosted by the Maui AJA League.
+The champions augmented by top league players will represent the Hawaii AJA Memorial Baseball League at the State Championship Tournament on April 9-10, 2015, hosted by the Hawaii AJA Memorial Baseball League.

 Officers are as follows: Royden Okunami, President; Jimmy Miyake, 1st Vice-President and League Manager; Wally Oki, 2nd Vice-President; Sadao Aoki, Secretary; Charles Takahashi, Treasurer.
 Directors and Board Members: Karen Chaves, Score Keeper; Curtis Chong, Publicity; Warren Miyasaki, Umpire Liaison; Randy Hirokawa, Announcer; Rodney Sakamoto, Statistician: Lenore Van-Gieson Serrao and Debbie Ota Score Board; Russell Arikawa, Harry Suzuki and Glenn Uekawa.

 Submitted by Royden Okunami, Hawaii AJA Memorial Baseball League President.